antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 possible to implement and use the same pythonic patterns which we like.
 How to achieve this result is not possible to explain in a few sentences, that's why we need a full series of posts :).

+!!! note "Subset vs Variant"

+    If a compiler implements a **subset** of Python, then all programs which can be compiled can also run on top of CPython.
+If the compiler also add new features which are not available on CPython, then it's a **variant**.

+    For example according to this definition, RPython is a subset and Cython is a variant.
+SPy is also a variant because it offers unique features, as we will see later.

 ## The Zen of SPy